 Variables

-When call UVKBuildTool --build these variables are added to the parser and all files that will have templating applied on them, can use these variables.
+When UVKBuildTool --build is called, these variables are added to the parser and all files that have templating applied on them, can use these variables.

 Allowed extensions